lukso-network/LIPs/LSPs/LSP-16-UniversalFactory.md

 ## Simple Summary

-This standard defines a universal factory smart contract, that will allow to deploy different types of smart contract using [CREATE2] opcode after being deployed with [Nick's method] in order to produce the same address on different chains.
+This standard defines a universal factory smart contract, that will allow to deploy different types of smart contracts using [CREATE2] opcode after being deployed with [Nick's method] in order to produce the same address on different chains.

 ## Abstract

-This standard defines several function to be used to deploy different types of contracts using [CREATE2] such as normal and initializable contracts.
+This standard defines several functions to be used to deploy different types of contracts using [CREATE2] such as normal and initializable contracts.
 These functions take into consideration the need to initialize in the same transaction for initializable contracts.
 The initialize data is included in the salt to avoid squatting addresses on different chains.

 The same bytecode and salt will produce the same contract address on different chains, if and only if, the UniversalFactory contract was deployed on the same address on each chain, using [Nick's method] in our case.